amostafa147/dsc30-2024-ss2/_staffers/m_dai.md

 photo: ../assets/images/m_dai.jpg
 website:
 ---
 Hello!
-My name is Monica Dai, and I'm a sophomore majoring in Data Science.
+My name is Monica Dai, and I’m a sophomore majoring in Data Science.
 I grew up in San Jose and Shanghai, and I like crocheting and gaming.
-It's my first time tutoring, and I look forward to getting to know y'all!
+It’s my second time tutoring, and I look forward to getting to know y’all!